UlisesRosas/hw2-Professional-Portfolio/README.md

 Portfolio website

 ## Purpose
-Website to shold coding projects and skills
+Website to shows coding projects and skills

 ## Built with
 *Html